Anger management resources - your starter for 10!...

 Anger management groups - what I say

-Anger management support groups are one of the most important anger management resources.
+Anger management support groups are one of the most important anger resources.

 Unfortunately I have little experience of this anger management resource.
 My first experience of an anger management group was - I hate to admit this - from watching Jack Nicholson and Adam Sandler in that Anger Management Movie.
 (The YouTube clips on that page are illuminating, whilst also funny.)